nils-n/keep-walking/README.md

   - Django messages with HTMX swap [HTMX, AlpineJS and Django Messages - Adding Toast / Alert messages in HTMX Responses](https://youtu.be/T7TgfRiRb10?feature=shared)
 - How to use Django's signals to automatically create a User Profile at signup: [Automatically Create User Profiles - Django Wednesdays Twitter #3](https://youtu.be/H8MmNqDyra8?feature=shared)
 - How to use factoryboy with pytest for testing functions (Very Academy) [Pytest | Django | Introducing Factory Boy and Faker - Fixture Replacement](https://youtu.be/qrvqNdCDKjM?feature=shared)
+- How to dismiss dynamic events such as toasts using AlpineJS [Youtube - HTMX, AlpineJS and Django Messages - Adding Toast / Alert messages in HTMX Responses](https://youtu.be/T7TgfRiRb10?feature=shared)
 - Setup of automatic tests using Github Actions and pytest
   - Okken, Brian.
 "Python Testing with pytest."
 (2nd ed.)
 Pragmatic Bookshelf, 2022.
   - Automated Testing in Python with pytest, tox, and GitHub Actions [mCoding (Youtube) ](https://www.youtube.com/watch?v=DhUpxWjOhME)